Cooper Perry: Career

 In 1883 he was assistant lecturer in medicine at King's and assistant demonstrator of anatomy at Cambridge medical school.
 In 1885 he joined the London Hospital as house surgeon and qualified MRCS.
 In 1887 he became assistant physician, demonstrator of anatomy, and then physician at Guy's Hospital and a year later dean of Guy's medical school.
 In 1889 he helped establish a dental school at Guy's.
-He was superintendent at Guy's from 1897-1920.
+He was superintendent at Guy's from 1897 to 1920.
 He was awarded GCVO in 1935 in recognition of services to the Prince of Wales's Hospital Fund.
 Along with his colleague, Sir Alfred Fripp, he had been knighted in 1903 for service to the Reform Committee of the Royal Army Medical Corps - including the setting-up of the Royal Army Medical College at Millbank, London.
-From 1900-1905 he was a member of the Senate of the University of London representing of the faculty of medicine.
-He served as vice-chancellor of the university 1917-1919 and from 1920-1926 as principal.
+From 1900 to 1905 he was a member of the Senate of the University of London representing of the faculty of medicine.
+He served as vice-chancellor of the university (1917–1919) and from 1920 to 1926 as principal.